 - Final exam and anxiety, how to balance now and then sensibly

 We present to you the final grade calculator: a simple-to-use tool that will allow you to effortlessly calculate your final exam grade so you can focus on studying.
 In this calculator, we will answer the question "what grade do I need on my final?" and explain why it matters.
-On top of all of that, this final exam grade calculator will teach you how to calculate your final exam grade by hand or by using our convenient average calculator.
+On top of all of that, this final exam grade calculator will teach you how to calculate your final exam grade by hand.

 What is your final grade?

 Before we get into the nitty gritty of how to use this final grade calculator or the justification for using it, it is worth making sure we are all on the same page and know what we mean by final grade.
 The final grade of a subject or of a semester is the score of all of your relevant grades and their average according to their individual weights.
 This might seem complicated but it's easier than it looks.

 For many subjects, the final grade is the grade you would get in the final (and only) exam.
 If this is your case, close the browser and get to studying — you're not trying to calculate anything, you're procrastinating 😜 In many other cases, one subject might have multiple tests that can range from smaller mid-term exams to written coursework and essays to oral presentations.
 In those cases, you need to know the weight of each of the forms of examination.

 The weight of each of these exams is no more than a mathematical representation of their importance.
 Generally, the weights are expressed as a percentage of the total grade or as a number from 0 to 1, which represents the same concept.